-After completing basic training at the Warley Depot, at the end of 1907, he was posted to 2nd Battalion Essex Regiment, with the Army Number 8987.
-He was posted from the 2nd Battalion to the 1st Battalion and is stationed at Quetta, Baluhistan, India on the 5th January 1911 and is counted in the 1911 Census in India.
+After completing basic training at the Warley Depot, at the end of 1907, he was posted to the 2nd Battalion Essex Regiment, with Army Number 8987.
+He was posted from the 2nd Battalion to the 1st Battalion and is stationed at Quetta, Baluchistan, India on the 5th January 1911 and is counted in the 1911 Census in India.

 (Class: RG14; Piece: 34978; Page: 1)

 He is stationed here in “C” Company and later in 1913 “C” Company was merged to form part of the new “Y” Company when the Battalion moved to a four Company structure in 1913.
 A helpful link to understanding Essex Regiment Service Numbers can be found here

 Essex Regiment Service Numbers

 It’s during this period in Ireland and specifically Dublin, that John Edwin Barnes meets and marries his sweetheart, Elizabeth (Lizzie) Daniels.
 They were married on 27th October 1909 at The Registrar’s Office in The City of Dublin, John Edwin Barnes was living at 6, Madeline Terrace, Golden Bridge, Dublin at the time and Lizzie’s address was 3, Woodroffe Cottages, Island Bridge.
 His occupation was listed as Private, Essex Regiment.